haihuxia/xzlan/README.md

 $ go run main.go
 ```

-Then Open xzlan in your browser `http://localhost:8080`.
+Then open `http://localhost:8080` in your browser.